ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 * [Transliteration Service](#transliteration-service-public)

-**Note**: id,version and requestTime, responseTime in request and response bodies are optional fields and not consumed by pre registration application unless defined.
+**Note**: id,version and requesttime, responsetime in request and response bodies are optional fields and not consumed by pre registration application unless defined.
 Though we need to pass these as part of the request, it should not be tested.
 ***

 # Login Service (Public)
-This service details used by Pre-Registration portal to authenticate user by sending otp to the user, validating with userid and otp.
+This service details used by Pre-Registration portal to authenticate user by sending OTP to the user, validating with userid and OTP.

 * [POST /login/sendOtp](#post-loginsendotp)
 * [POST /login/validateOtp](#post-loginvalidateotp)